Vampiro/slash-command-proxy/README.md

 The server side depends on the client side already having been built with its artifacts in the `client/build` directory.
 To develop server code, you can run `npm run dev` which will run the server in a development mode.

+Documentation (TypeDoc) can be generated with `npm run docs`.
+Point your browser to `server/docs/index.html`.

 ### Automatic deployment

 A [GitHub Action](.github/workflows/ci.yml) has been set up to deploy to Heroku with each change to the `master` branch.